 Students will work with a variety of software, including selected Microsoft Office programs, to create and edit business documents.
-The exploration of various approaches and techniques for using and managing mobile devices will also be examined.
+The exploration of various Apps and Web Design applications will provide students with a foundation for application of these technology tools for other courses and the workplace.